 C++ Hierarchical Inheritance Example

-Let us take an example to illustrate the Hierarchical Inheritance in C++.
+Let's consider an example to demonstrate the concept of Hierarchical Inheritance in C++.

 Example